kaushik-kundu/analytics-ai/oci-postgresql-genai-lab/3-discover/discover.md

       ![OCI GenerativeAI](images/oci-genai-1.png)

-When you click on the model details you get the model OCID which is used the the environment variable file of the application to perform the inference in the RAG pipeline
+When you click on the model details you get the model OCID which is used the environment variable file of the application to perform the inference in the RAG pipeline

   ![OCI GenerativeAI](images/oci-genai-2.png)